19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Arctic Circle and Northern Lights Tour from Fairbanks

-Truth is, there is not much to see when you get to the arctic circle but itโ€™s an activity that many people desire to cross off their bucket list.
+There is not much to see when you get to the Arctic Circle, but itโ€™s an activity that many people desire to cross off their bucket list.
 Some rental companies prohibit driving their cars to certain areas because of the road conditions.

 However, there are tours available.
 The Arctic Circle and Northern Lights Tour from Fairbanks has great reviews and combines the best of the Arctic Circle with the aurora borealis.